New mom who delighted in her daughter is among the dead in Arkansas grocery store shooting

 Hagar said the officers and deputies who responded to the scene knew the shooter and the victims, making the attack particularly difficult and personal.

 The wounded range in age from 20 to 65, police said.
-Four were still hospitalized, including a woman in critical condition.
+Five were still hospitalized, including a woman in critical condition.

 Police said Posey, who was in custody at the Ouachita County Detention Center, will be charged with four counts of capital murder.